Need help registering? See Registration Guide.

 - Enter the CRN into the Register/Add/Drop page in UAOnline.
 Click 'Complete Registration

-- Then select "Waitlist" from the drop down menu and click the "Complete Registration
+- Select "Waitlist" from the drop down menu and click the "Complete Registration Changes"

-by choosing "Drop -Web" in the Change drop-down menu on the Register/Add/Drop page.
+- Drop from the waitlist by choosing "Drop -Web" in the Change drop-down menu on the

 Can I waitlist for a course using the class schedule search in UAOnline?

-No, you cannot waitlist for a course from the class schedule search.
-To waitlist for
+It is not possible to waitlist for a course from the class schedule search.
+To waitlist

 and enter the CRN in the Add Classes Worksheet section.
 Then, select 'Waitlist' from